MSF-UK/HHOT-Handbook/README.md

 By the end of this process, you should have a working HHOT dashboard.
 [Here is a downloadable example of the dashboard using dummy data.](Example%20Folder/HHOT%20Dashboard%20Example%20.xlsb)

+The HHOT Dashboard's use as a effective tool to improving adherance can be found [here](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2747754)

 And, here is a screenshot of what the dashboard looks like when it is in use.

 ![](Screenshots%20folder/1%20HHOT%20dashboard%20in%20use%20(1).png)